Man was arriving for church services when he was shot, killed, police say

 The shooting happened on Sunday morning outside a church on WW White Road on the city's east side.

 Police said a car with four adults and two kids had arrived for church services.
-As they were getting out of the car, a gunman approached the vehicle and opened fire on the man.
+As they were getting out of the car, a gunman who had been waiting in the parking lot approached the vehicle and opened fire on the man.

-The man was in his 20s or 30s.
+The victim was 24, SAPD said.
 No other people were hit by gunfire.

-The shooter fled in an unknown vehicle westbound from the church.
+Police said the shooter fled in a black sedan westbound from the church.
 Police said it does not appear like a random shooting, and the church was not targeted.